apache/cloudstack-documentation/source/adminguide/networking/virtual_private_cloud_config.rst

 Creating an Internal LB Rule
 ''''''''''''''''''''''''''''

-When you create the Internal LB rule and applies to an instance, an Internal LB instance, which is responsible for load balancing, is created.
+When you create the Internal LB rule and applies to an Instance, an Internal LB Instance, which is responsible for load balancing, is created.

-You can view the created Internal LB instance in the Instances page if you navigate to **Infrastructure** > **Zones** > <zone\_ name> >
+You can view the created Internal LB Instance in the Instances page if you navigate to **Infrastructure** > **Zones** > <zone\_ name> >
 <physical\_network\_name> > **Network Service Providers** > **Internal
-LB instance**.
+LB Instance**.
 You can manage the Internal LB instances as and when required from the location.

 #.
 Log in to the CloudStack UI as an administrator or end user.